Greece World Heritage Lite

 Your driver and guide will pick you up from your accommodations in Athens at the appropriate time.

-The busy first day of the basic World Heritage Tour commences with a visit to Epidavros, birthplace of the hospital!
+The busy first day of the classic Greece World Heritage Tour commences with a visit to Epidavros, birthplace of the hospital!
 While a visit here will surely take you through an excellently preserved ancient Asklepeion, a temple dedicated to healing (named for Asklepios, son of Apollo and according to legend, the world’s first real doctor), the real attraction of Epidavros is its ancient theater, dating to the 4th Century BCE.
 The theater, which could hold up to 14,000 people at peak capacity, is so well preserved that it is still used for performances today!
 There is no feeling quite like hearing your voice boom and echo out into the distances from the same stage as the contemporaries of Sophocles and Aristophanes, some of Greek theater’s most legendary figures.

 Overnight near Olympia